ivanhanigan/ivanhanigan.github.com.raw/_posts/2013-10-05-reviewing-lessons.md

 This is where I might pick out the key topics that are being presented, and write down my prior knowledge and preconceptions about the topic.

 - Antithesis:
 What's the main message(s) of the presenter?
 What are their priorities?
-What secondary (surrogate) priorities emerge around the main points?
+What secondary (surrogate) topics emerge around the main points?
 If I bring questions to the lesson are they answered by the presenter?
 If not why?

 - Synthesis:
 My new understanding of the topic.